Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Substates.md

 Works exactly the same as the <ins>`onDestroy()` callback</ins> but for custom substates; Will be triggered when a custom substate is closed.

 - `name` - The name of a custom substate to check.

+***

+# Custom Substate HScript Variables
+- `customSubstate` - The current opened custom substate instance.
+If none is opened, this will be `null`.
+- `customSubstateName` - The name of the current opened custom substate.
+If none is opened, this will be `unnamed`.